golang/proposal/design/go2draft-type-parameters.md

 // DoubleMySlice takes a value of type MySlice and returns a new
 // MySlice value with each element doubled in value. func DoubleMySlice(s MySlice) MySlice {
-	v := Map[MySlice, int](s, func(e int) int { return 2 * e })
+	// The type arguments listed explicitly here could be inferred. v := Map[MySlice, int](s, func(e int) int { return 2 * e })
 	// Here v has type MySlice, not type []int. return v